Ferrari 250: 250 LM

 The mid-engined 250 Le Mans looked very much the prototype racer but was intended for production as a road-going GT.
-Descended from the 250 P, the Le Mans also appeared in 1963 and sported Pininfarina bodywork.
+Descended from the 250 P, the Le Mans also appeared in 1963 and sported Pininfarina bodywork by Aldo Brovarone.
 Ferrari was unable to persuade the FIA that he would build the 100 examples required to homologate the car for GT racing.
 Eventually, 32 LMs were built up to 1965.
 As a result, Ferrari withdrew from factory participation in the GT class of the 1965 World Sportscar Championship, allowing the Shelby Cobra team to dominate.
 A 250LM, competing in the Prototype category, won the 1965 24 Hours of Le Mans.

 Only the very early LM's were true 250 models.
 All the others were made as 3.3-litre models, and as such should have been named 275 LM.
 The early cars were converted to the 3.3-litre engine.